vudash/vudash/docs/widgets/README.md

       "schedule": 60000, // Optional.
 Default 60000ms, how often to refresh "description": "Visitor Count", // Optional.
 Default "Statistics" Description shown below statistic, "format": "%s", // Optional.
 Default %s.
 Format the incoming data (using sprintf-js), "font-ratio": 4 // Optional.
 Default 4.
-Scaling ratio for main statistic (for longer text, increase this number) }
+Scaling ratio for main statistic (for longer text, increase this number), "colour": "#86797d" // Optional.
+Defaults to a random colour from a pre-selected "pretty" list.
+Colour for line / fill-area of graph, if shown.
+    }
   }
 ```